SOSFutur-public/Peeramid/front/README_FRONT.md

   2. Install **Node.js** from the [official website](https://nodejs.org/en/).

-  3. (Create a script to create the environments variable or implement one in the npm install script)

-  4. To install the packages, run:
+  3. To install the packages, run:

      ````
      npm install